jordanhiltunen/reprise/README.md

 How do you filter out recurring series occurrences that conflict with other schedule entries that exist in your application?

-At time of writing, alternative gems' solutions to this problem are all unfortunately lacking:
+At time of writing, alternative gems' solutions to this problem are somewhat wanting:
 - **None**: It is entirely the responsibility of the client application to handle occurrence exclusions, despite this logic being core to the domain of recurring schedule management.
 - **Date-based exclusion**: Client applications can pass specific dates when occurrences should be excluded.